PostHog/posthog.com/contents/blog/how-to-pivot.md

 Sidenote: this is why [product led growth](../handbook/growth/strategy) is so much better.

-As deals get older, after a while, the probability they close drops off a cliff.
-If you're not getting anywhere with a potential customer after a few weeks or months of trying, it's going to get worse not better.
-Yet systems that are the core products of [\$17.1Bn revenue companies](https://en.wikipedia.org/wiki/Salesforce) by default come with a manually selected arbitrary number for the percentage probability.
+If you're not getting anywhere with a potential customer after a few weeks or months of trying, your time is better spent elsewhere.
+Yet systems that are the core products of [\$17.1Bn revenue companies](https://en.wikipedia.org/wiki/Salesforce) come with a manually selected arbitrary number for the percentage probability that doesn't vary with time.

-There comes a certain time, when it's rational to stop focussing on a given customer and to move on - a fresh customer is more likely to close than one that has been repeatedly ignoring you.

 We pulled pipeline data from Hubspot or Salesforce, then used predictive analytics to work out how this curve looked based on historic data, then applied it to the current pipeline.
 Once a deal dropped below a certain threshold, we'd recommend you swap out that target company and pull a new one into the pipeline.